 And while Domino’s campaign was a light-hearted spin on the issue, the situation is nothing short of a crisis.

-In most of the country, roads are key lines of communication which people depend on for getting to work, attending school, running businesses and accessing healthcare, so finding a solution is not just preferable it is necessary.
+In most of the country, roads are key lines of communication that people depend on for getting to work, attending school, running businesses, and accessing healthcare, so finding a solution is not just preferable it is necessary.
 Unfortunately, local governments don’t have the resources to do so.

 Within this quagmire, we propose a first-of-its-kind bottom-up solution that allows government agencies to efficiently crowd-source pothole data from the general public using state-of-the-art conversational technology at an affordable price point.

 Our technology helps citizens connect to the city making the process simple, enjoyable, and engaging while streamlining city processes.
 The result is two-fold: happy citizens and significant savings in resources.

 The issue with reporting issues like potholes has less to do with getting people to report and more to do with improving the ways that people can report.

 They have the ability to quickly communicate issues with accuracy because they are the stakeholders who use city infrastructure every day.
 If their complaints could be conveyed to city officials in a seamless manner, cities could handle issue resolution in a much more efficient way.

 But this is not the case.

 Most 311 reporting systems today are inefficient and archaic.
 From automated phone trees to uninspiring web forms, cities don’t make it easy for citizens to report their very real concerns.

 Citizens are the eyes and the ears of the city.